 Growing up we had an old fashioned ice cream maker that used rock salt and ice to churn milk, cream, sugar and eggs, into the dreamiest ice creams.
 My mom use to create all kinds of flavors with fruits and nuts and I had so much fun helping her and watching the ice cream being made.

-Since July is National Ice Cream Month I decided to create a yummy sundae made with superfoods.
-Why eat conventional commercial ice creams filled with unhealthy ingredients like high fructose corn syrup, chemical stabilizers, and preservatives when you can enjoy this tasty healthier sundae made with whole foods that includes organic banana frozen yogurt, organic strawberries, organic bananas, raw pecans, organic chocolate, and a cherry.
+Since July is National Ice Cream Month I decided to create a yummy Banana Frozen Yogurt Sundae made with superfoods.
+Why eat conventional commercial ice creams filled with unhealthy ingredients like high fructose corn syrup, chemical stabilizers, and preservatives when you can enjoy this tasty healthier sundae made with whole foods that includes homemade organic banana frozen yogurt, organic strawberries, organic bananas, raw pecans, organic chocolate, and a cherry.

 My banana frozen yogurt recipe is made with protein-rich organic Greek yogurt and it’s so easy to make and comes together in minutes in the blender.